insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-03-getting-an-account.md

 7. Once accepted, the user would be able to view the account profile details.
 Click on organisation tab, and this will navigate the user to the [Organisation Dashboard](https://docs.appseconnect.com/accessing%20portal/accessing-portal/#a-accessing-organization-dashboard).
 8. Here you can view the other [Organisation modules](https://docs.appseconnect.com/accessing%20portal/accessing-portal/) available for every organisation.

-**Note: The newly created organisation will be a Trail Account by default, available only for 31days.
+**Note: The newly created organisation will be a Trial Account by default, available only for 31days.
 Please make sure you follow your emails, as our sales team will connect you to convert your account to a subscription before it expires.**

 ### Accessing an activated account

 Once your account is activated, you can access your resources in our cloud portal by logging in to your account using valid username and password.
-Your account will be secured with us through authentication system,and we encourage you to logout after using it.
+Your account will be secured with us through authentication system, and we encourage you to logout after using it.

 Click on portal and this will take you the login page of  APPSeCONNECT Portal.